undergrad-partner-school

 As a leading research institution, NMSU is committed to promoting innovation and discovery.
 The university has extensive partnerships with government agencies, industries, and other academic institutions to facilitate collaborative research projects.
 NMSU students and faculty members have access to cutting-edge facilities and equipment, enabling them to pursue groundbreaking research across disciplines.
 The university also places a strong emphasis on community engagement and outreach, aiming to address regional challenges and contribute to the development of New Mexico through research and public service initiatives.

-Read more about what New Mexico State University has to offer based on the most recent data this institution has reported.
+To find out more about what New Mexico State University has to offer to its students, read on for the latest data reported by this school.

 Quick Facts